Terasaki Budokan of Los Angeles Sports Complex

 Los Angeles, California

-Located in Little Tokyo in Downtown Los Angeles, the Project generally consists of a new 28,000 SF, one level above grade two court gymnasium with mezzanine/outdoor terrace, outdoor roof deck garden on top of one level below grade parking.
+Located in Little Tokyo in Downtown Los Angeles, the Project generally consists of a new 28,000-SF, one-level, above-grade, two-court gymnasium with mezzanine/outdoor terrace and an outdoor roof deck garden on top of one-level, below-grade parking.

 Gruen Associates’ design for the Budokan has evolved over two decades; going through at least two different sites and three different design efforts.
-The latest by Gruen Associates’ Director of Design Craig Biggi, LEED AP BD+C is the culmination of a collaborative effort to develop a meaningful design directly related to the actual site, building usage and client.
+The chosen design was the culmination of a collaborative effort to develop a meaningful design directly related to the actual site, building usage and client.